Fun With Stress 1.1

 Introduction

-‘Fun With Stress’ means that we’re going to play with the concept of stress as if it’s the most enchanting object of study we’ve ever run into.
 Our starting point is the hypothesis that as soon as understanding grows about an object with such a big daily impact on so many of us, it’s grip diminishes which opens the door to relaxation, restoring equilibrium and change our basic state of being from anxious to joyful.
-Because the more we can form ideas on how something works, the less frightening it becomes.
+Because the more we can form ideas about how something works, the less frightening it tends to become.

 Erik Stout